Ion Dragoumis: Biography

 In 1909, the Goudi Revolt broke out and his father, Stephanos Dragoumis became Prime Minister of Greece.
-However, the Military League decided later to invite Eleftherios Venizelos to become Prime Minister.
+However, the Military League decided later to invite Eleftherios Venizelos to become prime minister.

-In 1910 he founded, collaborating with philologists and writers (Vlasis Gavriilidis, Nikos Kazantzakis, Alexandros Delmouzos, Alexandros Papanastasiou, Manolis Triantafyllidis, Lorentzos Mavilis), the Educational Club (Εκπαιδευτικός Όμιλος), an organization for the promotion of Demotic Greek language, while he was writing also articles in the philological magazine "Noumas" (with the nickname Idas).
+In 1910, he founded, collaborating with philologists and writers (Vlasis Gavriilidis, Nikos Kazantzakis, Alexandros Delmouzos, Alexandros Papanastasiou, Manolis Triantafyllidis, Lorentzos Mavilis), the Educational Club (Εκπαιδευτικός Όμιλος), an organization for the promotion of Demotic Greek language, while he was writing also articles in the philological magazine "Noumas" (with the nickname Idas).

 When the First Balkan War broke out, Dragoumis travelled to Thessaloniki as an attaché to Crown Prince (later King) Constantine.

+In 1914, he is accredited Ambassador of Greece to Russia.

 In 1915, he resigned from the diplomatic corps; having entered Greek politics as an independent, he was elected to the Greek Parliament for Florina Prefecture.

 With the outbreak of the First World War, he was in favour of Greece joining the Entente, but gradually and during the National Schism he disagreed with Venizelos' policy and became hostile towards Venizelists.
-In 1917 he was exiled to Corsica by the French and Venizelists, from where he returned in 1919.
+In 1917, he was exiled to Corsica by the French and Venizelists, from where he returned in 1919.

-On 30 July 1920 an attempt was made by two royalists to assassinate Venizelos at the Gare de Lyon railway station in Paris.
+On 30 July 1920, an attempt was made by two royalists to assassinate Venizelos at the Gare de Lyon railway station in Paris.
 The next day, 31 July, Dragoumis was stopped by a Venizelist Democratic Security Battalion (Δημοκρατικά Τάγματα Ασφαλείας) in Athens and was executed as a form of payback.

 Though her relationship with him ended many years before, Penelope Delta (herself a supporter of Venizelos) deeply mourned Dragoumis, and after he was killed wore nothing but black until her own death two decades later.
 In the late 1930s she received Dragoumis' diaries and archives, entrusted to her by his brother Philippos.
-She managed to dictate 1000 pages of manuscripted comments on Dragoumis' work, before deciding to take her own life in 1941.
+She managed to dictate 1,000 pages of manuscripted comments on Dragoumis' work, before deciding to take her own life in 1941.

 Ideas and legacy

-Dragoumis's thought was a mix of romantic communitarianism and nationalism.
+Dragoumis's thought was a mix of communitarianism and Romantic nationalism.
 He considered that the nation is superior than the state, which must serve the nation.
 He was a supporter of Greek irredentism, to include as many Greek lands and population as possible in the Greek state, but did not embrace the Megali Idea, with the capture of Constantinople, which he regarded as an anachronistic concept.

 He believed that Hellenism was a power of civilization in the East and so would predominate.
 He supported preserving the Greek communities in Asia Minor and the Middle East.

 Dragoumis is now honoured for his patriotism and significant contribution during the Macedonian Struggle.
 However, during the National Schism, he disagreed with the Venizelist policy and later did not believe in the success of the Asia Minor Campaign.

-In 1986, the journalist Freddy Germanos (1934–1999) wrote the novel "I Ektelesi" (The Execution) about his murder.
-A stele with an epigram of Kostis Palamas stands on the site of his murder, while the Ion Dragoumis (municipality) was named after him.
+In 1986, the journalist Freddy Germanos (1934–1999) wrote the novel I Ektelesi (The Execution) about his murder.
+A stele with an epigram of Kostis Palamas stands on the site of his murder, while the Ion Dragoumis municipality was named after him.